Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 # Xmas Memory Game

-This is a xmas themed memory game created using html, css and javascript to demonstrate my coding skills for my PP2 project with Code Institute.
-The purpose of the game is to test the player's memory and also to appeal to anyone who wants to get into the xmas spirit via the use of a xmas colour pallette and xmas themed images on the memory cards.
+This is a xmas themed memory game created using html, css, and javascript.

+The purpose of the game is to test the player's memory while appealling to any player that wants to get into the xmas spirit since the game is designed with a xmas colour palette and xmas themed imagery.

 ---